khancyr/ardupilot_gazebo/README.md

 sudo cp -a /usr/lib/x86_64-linux-gnu/gazebo-7.0/plugins/ /usr/lib/x86_64-linux-gnu/gazebo-7/
 ````

-Path mismatch is confirmed as ROS's glitch.
-It only happens with Gazebo 7
+Path mismatch is confirmed as Gazebo's glitch.
+It only happens with Gazebo version 7.